-2. Rollers will be placed in the following positions of the table legs.
+3. Rollers will be placed in the following positions of the table legs.

-- 3. The labeled end of each roller mounts to the right table leg (the Leveler Bar does not have a specific direction for installing).
-Place all of the Split Roller Collars near the LEFT side of the table (these are only installed on each roller on the left side of the table). - 4.
-With the machine head on the left side of the table, insert the Pick-Up Roller's non-labeled side into the machine's throat and rest the roller on the machine's throat if necessary while you begin to install the shaft end.
-Move the machine head toward the left table leg. - 5.
-Slide one Split Roller Collar onto the roller's LEFT end. - 6.
-Move to the right side of your table and insert the Pick-Up Roller's labeled end into the uppermost hole on the End Arm.
+- 4. The shaft end of each roller mounts to the right table leg. - 5.
+With the machine head on the left side of the table, insert the Pick-Up Roller's threaded end into the machine's throat and rest the roller on the machine's throat if necessary while you begin to install the shaft end. - 6.
+Move to the right side of your table and insert the Pick-Up Roller's shaft end into the uppermost ball joint.